BSc Developmental Biology with Industrial/Professional Experience / Overview

 Our understanding of developmental biology is having a significant impact on our understanding of evolution and modern medicine, including treatment of birth defects, infertility and cancer in humans.
 Of particular interest is the use of stem cells to engineer replacement tissues and organs, which could revolutionise medicine.

 Developmental biology is a multidisciplinary field that integrates genetics, molecular biology, biochemistry, cell biology, anatomy, physiology and computer modelling.
-Consequently, if you choose this course, you will gain research-driven knowledge and experience in a broad range of biological subjects, from the molecular functions of individual genes and proteins, to the structure and function of whole organs.
+Consequently, you will gain research-driven knowledge and experience in a range of biological subjects through our course, from the molecular functions of individual genes and proteins, to the structure and function of whole organs.

 You will spend your third year on a placement with one of our partner organisations in the UK or overseas.